- You will need to create a free Submittable account or sign in with Google or Facebook credentials to submit to these forms.

 ADDITIONAL NOTICES

-• Applicants will be evaluated based on Attachment 1, Evaluation Criteria.
+7. Applicants will be evaluated based on Attachment 1, Natural Heritage Conservation Act Program Application Evaluation Criteria.

-• The Forestry Division may award multiple contracts under the terms of Attachment 3, Governmental Services Agreement, and in accordance with this Request for Applications (RFA).
+9. The Forestry Division may award multiple contracts under the terms of Attachment 3, Governmental Services Agreement, Attachment 4, Professional Service Agreement and Attachment 5 Purchase Agreement in accordance with this Request for Applications (RFA).

 SUBMISSION AND REVIEW

-Applications are reviewed according to available funds and program demand and the Natural Lands Protection Committee (NLPC) will evaluate and categorize applications according to Attachment 1, Evaluation Criteria.
-The latest information on expected review timelines is updated on the Forestry Division’s webpage, here: http://www.emnrd.nm.gov/sfd/requests-for-proposals-and-grants/.
+Applications are reviewed according to available funds and program demand and the Natural Lands Protection Committee (NLPC) will evaluate and categorize applications according to Attachment 1.
+The latest information on expected review timelines is updated on the Forestry Division’s webpage, here: http://www.emnrd.state.nm.us/SFD/RFPs/RFPMain.html.

 FAWRA Overview